yiwen-luo/After-Work-Ride-Pattern/README.md

 # Project introduction

+**Note**: All citations of the introduction part are in the design document.

-New York City, a major in the world, has a population more than 5.5 million in 2015 [1], where people working for all walks of life can be found.
+New York City, a major in the world, has a population more than 5.5 million in 2015, where people working for all walks of life can be found.
 The general public may have impressions of New Yorkers’ life to be fast paced, stressful and having little private time.
 The financial industry jobs are widely known as one of the busiest careers in New York City.
-[2] In addition to the financial industry, other industries like the technology industry and the media industry also have considerable employee populations.
+In addition to the financial industry, other industries like the technology industry and the media industry also have considerable employee populations.
 This project focused on the after-work travel patterns of employees in Manhattan of the three industries, namely finance, media and technology.
 Studies on data will be implemented on taxi data, Uber surge pricing data, weather data and traffic incident data.
 In this project, six companies, Goldman Sachs, Deutsche Bank, Google, Palantir Technology, The Wall Street Journal and Bloomberg, were studied as the representatives of each of the three industries.
 Reasons and considerations behind selecting these companies are discussed in later sections.

 On demand realtime limousine services, also called ride-share services, are gaining their popularities during recent years.
 Passengers can simply open an application on their smartphones and request rides anytime anywhere where the services are provided.
 Typical service providers in New York City and other major cities in the US are Uber, Lyft, and Gett.
 Before the passenger sending an actual request a ride, an estimated price (for services pricing on time and distance of the ride) or a confirmed price (for services with fixed pricing) is shown.
 The pricing mechanism of such services is not fixed but dynamic, which is called surging price by Uber.
 It is a pricing strategy used when there are high demands of ride-share services.
 When available Uber cars can’t satisfy a high demand from passengers in a certain area, Uber will raise the pricing rate to re-balance the supply and demand of the service.
 More drivers are encouraged to serve in the area with high surge price when there is limited number of available cars and relatively high demand of services.